robinjmurphy/ruby-graphql-server-example/README.md

 ## GraphiQL

 The server includes the [GraphiQL](https://github.com/graphql/graphiql) tool which is mounted at `/`.
+The code for the GraphiQL tool is taken from the [official example](https://github.com/graphql/graphiql/tree/master/example).

-You can use it to explore the API in your browser by visiting http://127.0.0.1:4567/.
+You can use it to explore the API in your browser by visiting http://localhost:4567/.

 ## Development